formsort/data-stack-pulumi/README.md

 # Features

-- Receives answer [webhooks](https://docs.formsort.com/handling-data/integration-reference/webhooks) when from Formsort and stores them in both [S3](https://aws.amazon.com/s3/) and [DynamoDB](https://aws.amazon.com/dynamodb/).
+- Receives answer [webhooks](https://docs.formsort.com/handling-data/integration-reference/webhooks) from Formsort and stores them in both [S3](https://aws.amazon.com/s3/) and [DynamoDB](https://aws.amazon.com/dynamodb/).
 - Receives [deployment events](https://docs.formsort.com/teams/event-subscriptions) when a new revision of a flow is deployed in Formsort.
 - Allows retrieving answer data by [responder UUID](https://docs.formsort.com/handling-data/responder-uuids), in either JSON or HTML format.